SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 This also requires several steps:

 a) HaplotypeCaller
 HaplotypeCaller is the focal tool within GATK4 to simultaneously call germline SNVs and small Indels using local de novo assembly of haplotype regions.
 Briefly, the HaplotypeCaller works by: 1.
 Identify regions with evidence of variations.
 2. Re-asssemble the active regions.
 3. Determine likelihoods of the haplotypes given the data.
-4. assigns samples genotypes.
-For each potential variant site, the program applies Baye's rule using the likelihood of the allele given the data.
+4. Assigns genotypes to samples.
+For each potential variant site, the program applies Bayes' rule using the likelihood of the allele given the data.

 #### Job file: HaplotypeCaller_1.job
-- Queue: medium
+- Queue: medium time, high memory
 - PE: multi-thread
 - Number of CPUs: 5
 - Memory: 10G (10G per CPU, 50G total)